PM Modi inaugurates Agra Metro Project, says efforts on to attract investments

 The Prime Minister said Pradhan Mantri Awas Yojana was inaugurated from Agra and under this scheme more than 1 crore houses have been approved for the urban poor.
 For the middle class of the city, help is being provided to buy houses for the first time.
 He said so far, more than 12 lakh urban middle class families have been given help of about Rs 28000 crores to buy houses.
 He said Infrastructure like water, sewer are being upgraded in several cities under AMRUT mission and help is being given to local bodies to make public toilets better in cities and to implement a modern system of waste management.

-The Prime Minister informed that post 2014 450 km metro line has been operationalised as compared to mere 225 km before that.
+The Prime Minister informed that post-2014 450 km metro line has been operationalised as compared to mere 225 km before that.
 He also informed that work on the 1000 km long metro lines is progressing expeditiously.
 This work is on in 27 cities of the county.

 The Agra Metro project comprises 2 corridors with a total length of 29.4 km and connects major tourist attractions like Taj Mahal, Agra Fort, Sikandra with railway stations and bus stands.
 The project will benefit the 26 lakh population of the city of Agra and will also cater to more than 60 lakh tourists who visit Agra every year.
 It will provide an environment-friendly Mass Rapid Transit System to the historic city of Agra.
 The estimated cost of the project will be Rs 8,379.62 cr which will be completed in 5 years.